THE NATURAL PARADISE OF TASMANIA

 MERINO SHEEP LOVE YOU

-PERFECT CONDITIONS FOR THE FINEST WOOL
+THE PERFECT CONDITIONS FOR FINE WOOL

 Merino sheep lead a totally relaxed life on their farms.
 Their daily task is to eat as much grass as possible, stay fit and healthy and grow their wool.